alliedvision/gst-vmbsrc/EXAMPLES.md

 The following instructions assume an Ubuntu system.
 On other distributions different packages may be required.
-It is also assumed, that a working GStreamer installation exists on the system and that `gst-vimbasrc` is available to that installation.
+It is also assumed, that a working GStreamer installation exists on the system and that `vmbsrc` is available to that installation.

 To have access to the GStreamer RTSP Server from python the following system packages need to be installed via the `apt` package manager: